gianordoli/autocomplete_archive/_papers/documentation/README.md

 #### mongoDB

-the structure of each mongoDB document is as follows:
+The structure of each mongoDB document is as follows:

 ```
   {